-We work for companies and government organisations.
-Below you will find a selection of our clients.
+We work for provinces, communes, companies and consortia.
+Below is a selection of our clients.

-In 2012, QKunst was commissioned bij the City of Amsterdam to take on the artistic guidance of the art for a new metro line running from north to south Amsterdam.
+In 2012, QKunst was commissioned by the City of Amsterdam to take on the artistic guidance of the art for a new metro line running from north to south Amsterdam.

 QKunst also accompanied the City in deaccessioning art from the BKR-period, a government regulation in place from 1956 to 1987, allowing visual artists to receive an income in exchange for their services or artworks.